-Honda Power Equipment celebrated their 35th anniversary with plenty of fanfare and with the launch of the all-new Honda HRN216 lawn mower series.
-This mower is built new from the ground up as a replacement for their most popular line of consumer mowers.
+Honda Power Equipment celebrated its 35th anniversary with plenty of fanfare and with the launch of the all-new Honda HRN216 lawn mower series.
+This lawn mower is built new from the ground up as a replacement for their most popular line of consumer mowers.

 Honda HRN216: Replacing the Honda HRR216 Lineup

 When you sell 300,000 lawn mowers a year from just one line, normal thinking says to keep crankin’ ’em out.
 But Honda Power Equipment isn’t satisfied to sit still and they’re replacing the HRR216 series with the Honda HRN216 line.

 To put that into perspective, it’s like Honda replacing the Civic with an all-new model.
 They sell 300,000 Civics and HRR216’s every year.

 The biggest difference for the Honda HRN216 is the engine – a completely rebuilt GCV170 engine.
 It moves from 106 parts down to just 39.
 It’s easier to service, has better fuel efficiency, 9% higher power, and 18% more torque than the GCV160 it replaces.

 It also features an all-metal transmission, something that’s uncommon for this class of lawn mower.
 Because Honda manufacturers both the engine and the transmission, it’s a perfectly designed fit.
 Other options often pair an engine and transmission from different manufacturers that they have to make fit.